Negative Space in Photography| When & When Not to Use It?

 Have you seen images where the main subject occupies a small section of the frame?
-These are photographs which are composed using the negative space photography technique.
+These are photographs that are composed using the negative space photography technique.
 How do you compose such shots?
 When to use this composition technique and when to avoid it?
 We will find the answers to all these questions through this guide.

 What is Negative Space in Photography?

 Negative space is the area apart from the main subject.
-When you use negative space in photography, the subject will fill very less area and empty space will occupy majority of the scene.
+When you use negative space in photography, the subject will occupy very less area and empty space will occupy majority of the scene.
 There can be one or more main subjects.

 When negative space exists on a photo, there should be some positive space also, right?
 So, what would be the positive space in an image?
 It is nothing but the main subjects in the picture.